McBaumwolle/McBaumwolle/README.md

 - 👋 Hi, I’m @McBaumwolle
 - 👀 I’m interested in ... human activities
 - 🌱 I’m currently learning ...
-SQL
+SQL, HTML and Git.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... ✨ not ✨